 With the $25 Tile Mate, the question has always been whether to give up the longer range and louder alarm of the $35 Tile Pro in exchange for a lower price.
 In the past, the debate has been heated over the trade-off, but with the latest version of the Tile Mate, it's no longer in doubt.
 The Pro is the better key finder to buy, even if it costs $10 more.

-The Tile Mate remains one of the best key finders for its price.
+The Tile Mate remains among the best key finders for its price.
 But the promised improvements in this latest version simply aren't in evidence in everyday use.
 Other Tile trackers, like the Pro and Tile Slim, have moved forward, and the similarly priced Chipolo One boasts an out-of-range alert that the Tile trackers can't match.
 At best, the new Tile Mate has stayed in place and even taken one step back in a crucial area.

 Tile Mate specs